RekordowyGeniusz/RekordowyGeniusz/README.md

 <h1 align="center">Hello there!</h1>

-I'm currently exploring the ways of programming, one line of code at a time.
+<p>I'm currently exploring the ways of programming, one line of code at a time.</p>
-If you need anything from me, feel free to reach out!
+<p>If you need anything from me, feel free to reach out!</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">